Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 - Calf length: Sit with your legs at a 90-degree angle and measure the distance from the floor to one finger below the bend of the knee.

-It’s important that the compression socks you choose are made from high-quality material so they last.
+It’s important that the compression socks you choose for airline travel are made from high-quality material so they last.
 If the material is subpar than it might not keep the shape or compression level after several washes.

 Each brand may use different materials to make their compression socks.
 These materials normally include spandex, lycra, nylon, polyester, or some combination of those.